vsbuffalo/dotfiles2/README.md

 ## Dotfiles2

 Removing the cruft from my first dotfiles.
+Out with the old, in with the new!

 ## Installation